Top 20 Biggest Cities in Nigeria by Population

 6. Benin City

-Benin City, with a population of about 1.3 million, is the capital of Edo State.
+Benin City, one of the ancient cities in Nigeria, with a population of about 1.3 million, is the capital of Edo State.
 It is famous for its rich cultural heritage and history, especially during the time of the Benin Kingdom.
-The city has a thriving arts scene, especially in bronze casting and other traditional crafts, making it a center for tourism in Nigeria.
+The city has a thriving arts scene, particularly in bronze casting and other traditional crafts, making it a centre for tourism in Nigeria.

 7. Maiduguri